Theory of Science and Research Design for Physical and Environmental Geographers

 Knowledge

-• can define a research theme at an advanced level and elaborate it into research aims, objectives, research question, and hypothesis
+• can define a research theme at an advanced level and elaborate it into research aims, objectives, research questions, and hypotheses

 • can connect various topics to applicable theories, models and appropriate research designs that will produce scientific statements based on empirical data